 - Begin kneeling with your knees stacked directly under your hips.
 Clasp your hands together and rest them across your chest.

 - Draw your shoulder blades down and together.
-Brace your abdominals and tuck your chin.
+Brace your abs and tuck your chin.

-- Shift your weight onto your right knee and bring your left foot into a squat position.
-Push your weight into your left foot and move your right foot into a squat position.
-You should now be at the bottom of a squat with your legs, glutes, and core engaged.
+- Shift your weight onto your right knee and bring your left foot up into a squat position.
+Push into your left foot and bring your right foot up too.
+You should be at the bottom of a squat with your legs, glutes, and core engaged.

 - Shift your weight to your right foot and return your left knee to the ground.
-Transfer your weight to your left knee and move your right knee to the ground.
-You should now be in your starting position, kneeling on the ground with a tall spine.
+Transfer your weight to your left knee and bring your right knee down.
+You’re back to kneeling with a tall spine.

 - Repeat for the desired number of reps and sets.